rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/311_managing-projects.md

 3. Click the **user icon** under **Actions**.
 4. From the drop-down menu, select the user to transfer ownership to, then click **Update**.
    A notification message appears confirming that the project owner has been successfully updated.

-{{% notice info %}}
-If you're part of a project through a user group, you can't become the project owner.
-You need to be directly added to the project to bbecome an owner.
-{{% /notice %}}

 {{% /tab %}}